imstefleon/Particle-Classifier/README.md

 ## Project Overview

-The goal of this project is to classify and cluster particle data to understand their behavior better.
-This is achieved through the application of various machine learning algorithms, including clustering methods like DBSCAN and classification techniques using neural networks.
+This project is designed to classify and cluster particles using machine learning techniques.
+It focuses on a dataset that includes various types of particles such as deuterons, protons, kaons, pions, and positrons.
+The goal is to develop a particle classification model and visualize the results of the clustering.

 ## Dataset